Jump to content

 Meadow on the JMT (John Muir Trail)

 Now the good news: Your chances of scooping up a cancellation are quite good if you know this trick: cancellations are posted at 11:00 A.M. every day.
 If that doesn’t work, you can get to the JMT through the national forest just outside Yosemite National Park and still hike 80% of the JMT.
 Rush Creek Trail leads to the JMT and is easily accessible from Silver Lake on the June Lake loop off of highway 395.
 National forest permits are much easier to get.
-But beware: All of this information as well as the information below may change due to changing pandemic restrictions and the aftermath of wildfires.
+But beware: All of this information as well as the information below may change due to the aftermath of wildfires.

 Most people prefer to begin at the north end of the JMT in Yosemite Valley because the elevations are lower at that end.
 The south end is 211 miles away on top of Mount Whitney.
 If you start there, you begin by gaining 6,000 feet on the first day.
 As to timing, August is the best month because there are fewer bugs, probably no snow on the trail, and the stream crossings are not life threatening.